Items found matching the tag "united kingdom"

 Developed and bred at Wye College, Northern Brewer was released in 1934.
 Of Brewer's Gold and East Kent Golding lineage, in spite of originally being an English hop, it is now mostly grown in Germany and the United States.

 Phoenix is a high alpha varietal that performs well early in the boil.
 Bred at Wye College in Kent, England, it is an offspring of Yeoman.
-A replacement to Challenger as is more resistant to disease.
+A replacement to Challenger as is more resistant to disease, but could not fulfill on that promise due to low yields and slow growth.
 Phoenix is considered a dual hop but typically used early in the boil for its clean bittering qualities.
 As a late addition it tends to be disappointing as it is mellow.

 Bred at Wye College in Kent, England, with parents of First Gold and Herald.
 Pilgrim was released commercially in 2001.
 It is one of the most wilt resistant hops out today.